TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Annotations.rst

 :php:`\TYPO3\CMS\Extbase\Annotation\IgnoreValidation()`: Allows to ignore Extbase default validation for a given argument.

-Used in context of a controller.
+Used in context of a controller action.

 **Example:**